-I’ve grown this flower in my garden for the last couple of years, but I didn’t really consider it “scary”.
-At least until I thought about what it looked like… a fuzzy brain.
-If you grow Zombies in your veggie garden like I do, this plant makes a perfect treat.
+I’ve grown this flower in my garden for the last couple of years, but I didn’t really consider it “scary,” until I thought about what it looked like—a fuzzy brain.
+If you have any zombies in your garden, this plant makes a perfect treat.
 Yum!

 10. Garlic (Allium sativum)

-Garlic has been used for 7000 years for both culinary and medicinal purposes.
+Garlic has been used for 7,000 years for both culinary and medicinal purposes.
 No one can deny its antibacterial, antiviral, and antifungal properties.
 Of course, not everyone is a fan of garlic’s taste or distinctive smell.
 So why is this plant on the scary list?
-One word.
-Vampires.
-I want this blog’s readers to be safe from our blood-sucking friends; so put it around your bed, attach it to your garden tools, or simply wear it over your neck.
+One word: vampires.
+I want this website’s readers to be safe from our blood-sucking friends; so put it around your bed, attach it to your garden tools, or simply wear it over your neck.